nasuni-labs/nasuni-dashboards/README.md

         sudo dnf update

 ## Configure DNS
-To use hostnames rather than IP addresses for the Telegraf SNMP agent configuration, DNS is required.
+DNS is required to use hostnames rather than IP addresses for the Telegraf SNMP agent configuration.
 Two common scenarios for DNS configuration:

 *   DHCP: DHCP is typically used for Cloud VMs, but can also be used on-premises.
 If the DNS server provided by DHCP is not authoritative for Edge Appliance hostnames, you can override the DNS server settings.